Caltech-IPAC/spherex_butler_poc/README.md

 #### Caveats

 Butler allows to override parts of its configuration.
 The overwritten configuration is merged with the default configuration.
-However, as of August 2020, there is no option in Butler to override the default dimensions.yaml
-For the proof-of-concept purposes, we just replace `daf_butler/python/lsst/daf/butler/configs/dimensions.yaml` with `sperex_butler_poc/python/spherex/configs/dimensions.yaml`
+As of November 2020, it's possible to completely overrode dimensions, but not possible to completely replace formatters and storage classes.

 Other known issues:
 - Butler relies on `lsst.sphgeom` lower level C++ library, which does not support HEALPix pixelization at the moment